clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/scheduling/employee-requirement.md

 product_label:
   - advanced
   - enterprise
-description: Calculate how many employees you need per interval to meet your scheduling goals.
-Learn how to edit or delete these calculated values.
+description: Learn how to edit or delete the staff requirements values calculated by injixo.
 archive_ref: 20210819-en-employee-requirement
 related_articles:
   - overwrite_title: Add title for untranslated source